aryan-soni/personal-site-v2/README.md

 # personal-site

-This is my personal website, built using React.js and Bootstrap.
+Built using React.js and Bootstrap.

 ## Live URL